 Grauel Faculty Fellowship Leave Award Application

 To be eligible to apply for a Faculty Fellowship, there are three prerequisites.
-The Faculty member must (1) be on active status, (2) have completed at least three successive years of full-time teaching at this University by the application deadline [see the interpretation in Appendix I.2 that a faculty member must have been under a faculty contract [[Appendix D]] for three successive years by the application deadline], and (3) have completed at least three years of full-time teaching at this University since the last Faculty Fellowship.
+The Faculty member must (1) be on active status, (2) have completed at least three successive years of full-time teaching at this University by the application deadline [see the interpretation in Appendix I.2 of the Faculty Handbook that a faculty member must have been under a faculty contract [[Appendix D]] for three successive years by the application deadline], and (3) have completed at least three years of full-time teaching at this University since the last Faculty Fellowship.
 [Meaning three full years--six successive semesters of full-time teaching since the last faculty fellowship--as clarified by the Faculty Handbook Committee 10/97.]
-Thus, for applications due October 20, 2014, the last year in which a faculty member could have held a Grauel fellowship is 2010-2011.
+Thus, for applications due October 19, 2015, the last year in which a faculty member could have held a Grauel fellowship is 2011-2012.

 CATEGORIES AND PROCESS: